sergey-maletsky/procedurescheduling/README.md

 The script will add "pscheduling" database as well as add new user with name "pscheduler" with access rights only to this database.

+III Build automation tool
+Thereis Gradle as a build automation tool in this project.

+To build and run project you could execute following command in the terminate or console while you are in the root of project:
+1. ./gradlew clean build
+2. java -jar build/libs/procedurescheduling-1.0-SNAPSHOT.jar

+IV Java version is 1.8.0_131